Cold Storage (film): Production

-In May 2022, it was announced that Liam Neeson and Joe Keery will star in the film and that StudioCanal would fully finance the film.
+In May 2022, it was announced that Liam Neeson and Joe Keery would star in the film and that StudioCanal would fully finance the film.
 In October 2022, it was announced that Georgina Campbell joined the cast.
 In March 2023, it was announced that Sosie Bacon was added to the cast and that filming began in Italy and Morocco.
+The film is a co-production between the United States and France.

+It was announced in 2025 that Mathieu Lamboley would score the film.

+Release

 In April 2025, Samuel Goldwyn Films acquired North American rights to the film.

-Release

-Cold Storage is scheduled to be released in the United States on February 13, 2026.
+Cold Storage was first released in Mexico and Brazil on January 29, 2026, and then in the United States on February 13, 2026 in IMAX formats.
+StudioCanal released Cold Storage in Poland on February 6, in France on February 18, in Germany on February 19, in the United Kingdom on February 20, and in New Zealand on March 12.